 With advances in cochlear implant surgery, most patients receive a minimal-access incision, which is only about two inches long.
 The incision is located behind the ear, and in most cases, the hair behind the ear does not even need to be shaved.
 The exact incision size and location will depend on the device being implanted and the individual patient’s outcome.

 Pain is usually minimal after full awakening and most patients only need Tylenol for comfort for the first 24 hours after the operation.
-This small incision requires a healing period of approximately one week.
+The small incision requires a healing period of approximately one week.
 It is typically recommended that cochlear implant recipients refrain from overexertion through physical activity, such as manual labor of any kind and sports, for four to six weeks after surgery.

 More: Cochlear Implant Frequently Asked Questions